Forest - Hunting Strength

 The five of us go quickly to the low country, arriving a few hours before sunset on the second day.

-We stop at a friendly village, and give the greetings of our chief, and small presents that we carry.
+We stop at a village, and give the greetings of our chief, and small presents that we carry.

 My people are friendly with the people of the low country.